 Hazard reduction is about reducing the amount of fuel (like dead leaves and plants) on the ground, to help reduce the intensity of fire so it’s easier to control.
 Firefighters do this by slashing, mowing or clearing vegetation, as well as planned burning.
-By lighting controlled, low-intensity fires when the weather is right, they can reduce the risk of wildfires and help protect lives and property.
-These low intensity burns are done in the cooler months of Spring and Autumn.
+By lighting controlled, low-intensity fires when the weather is right, they can reduce the risk of bushfires and help protect lives and property.
+These low-intensity burns are done in the cooler months of Spring and Autumn.

 Hazard reduction burns are carefully planned in partnership with neighbours, the community and other fire fighting authorities like the NSW Rural Fire Service.
 On the day, firefighters on the ground use drip torches to light up small sections of bush.
 Helicopters may also be used to drop small ignitions into remote areas.
 Once the area is burned, they make sure the fire is completely extinguished or ‘blacked out’.

 “As a ranger, I plan hazard reductions.
 This involves talking to park neighbours about planned burns, working with the NSW Rural Fire Service to work out the best way to protect neighbouring properties, Aboriginal and historic sites, and threatened plants and animals.” – Sarah Brookes, Ranger Wollemi Yengo Area, Blue Mountains